Safety tips for a better ride

-- Concentrate first on learning how to ride safely and with endurance.
-The Colorado Cyclist Copper Triangle likely will be one of the most difficult things, physically, that you’ve ever attempted.
+- Dedicate some time to learning how to ride safely and with endurance.
+The Copper Triangle may be one of the more challenging rides you’ve attempted – both physically and mentally.

 - Always stretch before and after riding.

 - Have your bike in the best mechanical condition possible.
-A touring or road bike is going to be the easiest to ride and is the most common type found on the Colorado Cyclist Copper Triangle.
+A touring or road bike is going to be the easiest to ride and is the most common type seen at the event.

 - Safety involves several items.
 The first is your helmet.
 DON’T GET ON A BIKE WITHOUT A HELMET.
 Safety equipment also includes gloves.
 If you fall they protect the palms of your hands.
-Riding safely is very important and very difficult to learn because there is no other ride like the Colorado Cyclist Copper Triangle in terms of just numbers of bikes.
-Have a mirror on your helmet or your bike and use it.
+It’s also strongly encouraged to have a mirror on your helmet or your bike.

 - Ride to the right.
 Leave room for others to pass on your left.
-There have been many close calls because a passing rider was forced into the lane with oncoming traffic.
+There have been close calls in years past because a passing rider was forced into the lane with oncoming traffic.

-- The greatest threat to your well-being on the route is not cars or trucks but other cyclists.
-Many riders may be riding for the first time surrounded by thousands of other cyclists.
-And, while this circumstance promotes certain euphoria, it also holds hidden dangers, i.e., running into each other and falling down.
+- The greatest threat to your well-being on the route is not necessarily vehicles but other cyclists.
+Many riders may be participating for the first time and are not accustom to being surrounded by a few thousand cyclists.
+While this environment promotes certain euphoria, it also holds hidden dangers (i.e. running into each other and falling down).

-- Before you stop, make sure no bicycles or motor vehicles are immediately behind you.
+- Before you stop, pull to the side and make sure there are no bicycles or motor vehicles immediately behind you.
 Stop at the right edge of the roadway and immediately move off the roadway.
 Stay clear of the roadway.
 Stopping is especially dangerous at the crest of a hill or on a curve.

 - Call out to fellow cyclists when you are going to pass on the left or right or up the middle, or are pulling off or pulling on.